unoplatform/uno/doc/articles/getting-started/counterapp/includes/include-mvux.md

     public IState<Countable> Countable => State.Value(this, () => new Countable(0, 1));
     ```

-- Add a method named `IncrementCommand` to the `MainModel` that will in turn call the `Countable`'s `Increment` method and therefore update the counter.
+- Add a method named `IncrementCounter` to the `MainModel` that will in turn call the `Countable`'s `Increment` method and therefore update the counter.
 You can find more information on commands in MVUX [here](https://platform.uno/docs/articles/external/uno.extensions/doc/Learn/Mvux/Advanced/Commands.html).

     ```csharp
-    public ValueTask IncrementCommand()
+    public ValueTask IncrementCounter()
-        => Countable.Update(c => c?.Increment(), CancellationToken.None);
+        => Countable.UpdateAsync(c => c?.Increment());
     ```

 The final code for the `MainModel` class should look like this: